svasandani/get-risky/README.md

 July 23

 #### Features

+##### Frontend
+- Basic authentication page
+- Refactor computation logic to depend on backend

+##### Backend
-- Basic authentication
+- Basic authentication (administrators, permissions to view/edit service)
-- Teams that own services
+- Migrate computation logic and service state management to backend
 - Dependencies on other services on the platform
 - Updated display for dependencies
   - New table
   - Warnings for circular/poor dependencies
-- State management moved to backend

 ### v3